Beware that these builds use CUDA and will not work on login nodes, which does not have CUDA installed as there are no GPUs.

 Given A100 and CUDA 11 are very new, we have a build of the master branch of Tensorflow which includes better performance and support for these architectures.

-This will setup a conda environment with a recent "from scratch" build of the Tensorflow repository on the master branch.
-The
+This will setup a conda environment with the "from scratch" build of TensorFlow.

-This package will also include the latest Horovod tagged release.
+This package will also include builds of PyTorch and Horovod tagged releases.

 pip install --user